skimpax/fbxosctrl/README.md

   -j            simply print Freebox Server reponse in JSON format -c CONF_PATH  path where to store/retrieve this app configuration files
                 (default: local directory)
-  --save        save to db file (clist, dhcpleases, pfwd only) --archive     read from db file (clist, dhcpleases, pfwd only) --regapp      register this app to FreeboxOS and save result in
+  --save        save to db file (clist, dhcpleases, dhcpstleases, pfwd only, contacts) --archive     read from db file (clist, dhcpleases, pfwd only) --restore     restore from db file (dhcpstleases, pfwd only) --regapp      register this app to FreeboxOS and save result in
                 configuration file (to be executed only once) --wrstatus    get FreeboxOS current Wifi Radio status